 Lake Chapala, Mexico's largest fresh water lake, is known worldwide for its mild weather, scenic charm and incredible sunsets.
-It is a popular vacation getaway for citizens of Mexico as well as international travelers.
-Since it is only 25 miles south of
+It is a popular vacation getaway for citizens of Mexico and one of Mexico's largest ex-pat retirement locations.
+Lake towns such as Ajijic, Chapala and Jocotepec are only 25 miles south of

 Lake Chapala started to gain in popularity at the beginning of the 20th century.
 In the early 1900's, President Porfirio Diaz discovered that aristocrats were spending their weekends at Lake Chapala.
 Intrigued, he visited the area and fell in love with it.
 He had an estate built, Villa Montecarlo, which today serves as one of the lake's country clubs.